adrianbielawski/storybook-color-picker/README.md

 ### Add palettes

+#### Globaly

+This will add color picker and palettes everywhere in your storybook.

 In your `.storybook` folder find `preview.js` file and add your color palette to parameters like below.
 Scroll down to find out how your color [palette](#palette) must look like.